 The buyers of investment property are looking at the opportunity that the asset provides today or into the future.
-As agent, it’s your job to match that focus to the listing and pull in the inquiries.
+As the agent, it’s your job to match that focus to the listing and pull in the inquiries.
 Investors think mainly about three things being:

 - Income stability (lower risk)